Riding in the Rain | A Beginners Guide

 This is something which isn’t always taught in depth during your CBT training.
 You need to be very vigilant of the ground in the rain.
 This is for two main reasons:

 - It’s harder to see the floor in the rain.
 You can’t always clearly see the surface clearly like you might in good conditions.
 You should therefore drive slower and keep an extra keen eye on the road ahead.
-Oily patches and warn tarmac can be even more slippery so just look out for them.
+Oily patches and worn tarmac can be even more slippery so just look out for them.

 - Everything from cat’s eyes to manhole covers are more slippery in the rain too.
 Generally speaking you should avoid these anyway, but just pick your line more carefully.
 Leave yourself enough time and space to gradually ease out the way of road markers.
 It's not a slalom, you'll see them coming.